 ESQ Library Programs

-Winter STEM Explorers Club
+STEM Explorers Club

 Dive into the exciting world of Science, Technology, Engineering, and Mathematics (STEM) with the Waterloo Engineering Outreach ESQ Team in this 4-week hands-on program!
-Blast off into the world of STEM and play with cool tech, crack creative challenges, and team up with awesome minds who love science and innovation as much as you do!
+Blast off into the world of STEM and play with cool tech, solve creative challenges, and team up with awesome minds who love science and innovation as much as you do!
 This club will be hosted at WPL!

 Cost: Free, registration required!